realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 </note>

-## Defining a JSON parser with menhir
+## Defining a JSON parser with Menhir

 The process of building a parser is interleaved between constructing the lexer and parser; you will have to do them simultaneously.
 The first step is to